Michigan Equine Law

 • United States Court of Appeals for the Sixth Circuit

-• Admitted pro hac vice in Ohio
+• Admitted pro hac vice in Idaho -

-• • University of Detroit Mercy School of Law, Juris Doctor
+• University of Detroit Mercy School of Law, Juris Doctor

 • Oakland University, Master of Arts